TigerAppsOrg/Princeton-Departmental-Data/README.md

 # the certificate.
 Default if empty / not present is that all majors are allowed
 allowed_majors:
 - NST
+# excluded_majors is only relevant for certificates and should not appear for
+# majors and degrees.
+It is a list of majors that are not allowed to be taken with
+# the certificate.
+Default if empty / not present is that no majors are excluded
+excluded_majors:
+- XXX
+# excluded_minors is only relevant for certificates and should not appear for
+# majors and degrees.
+It is a list of minors that are not allowed to be taken with
+# the certificate.
+Default if empty / not present is that no minors are excluded
+excluded_minors:
+- XXX
+# declaration_limit is only relevant for certificates and should not appear for
+# majors and degrees.
+It is the latest semester by which a student must declare
+# the certificate.
+Default if empty / not present is that there is no limit
+declaration_limit:
+- 6
 # every source of information on the listed requirements should be linked to here
 # and the info in the links should back up every detail of the requirements file
 urls: #* links to requirements pages